Phosphinidene: Phosphino-phosphinidene

-Phospha-Wittig Fragmentation
+Phospha-Wittig fragmentation

 In 1989, Fritz et al. synthesized the phospha-Wittig species shown to the right.
 Phospha-Wittig compounds can be viewed as a phosphinidene stabilized by a phosphine.
 These compounds have been given the label of "phospha-Wittig" as they have two dominant resonance structures (a neutral form and a zwitterionic form) that are analogous to those of the phosphonium ylides that are used in the Wittig reaction.

 Fritz et al. found that this particular phospha-Wittig reagent thermally decomposes at 20 °C to give tBu2PBr, LiBr, and cyclophosphanes.
 The authors proposed that the singlet phosphino-phosphinidene tBu2PP was formed as an intermediate in this reaction.
 Further evidence for this was provided by trapping experiments, where the thermal decomposition of the phospha-Wittig reagent in the presence of 3,4,-dimethyl-1,3-butadiene and cyclohexene gave rise to the products shown in the figure below.

+Metal complexes

-Phosphinidene complexes
+Terminal phosphinidine complexes

-Terminal transition-metal-complexed phosphinidenes LnM=P-R are phosphorus analogs of transition metal carbene complexes where L is a spectator ligand.
-The first terminal phosphinidene complex was reported by Marinetti et al., who observed the formation of the transient species [(OC)5M=P-Ph] during the fragmentation of 7-phosphanorbornadiene molybdenum and tungsten complexes inside a mass spectrometer.
+Terminal transition-metal-complexed phosphinidenes LnM=P-R are phosphorus analogs of transition metal carbene complexes.
+The first "metal-phosphinidine" was reported by Marinetti et al. They generated the transient species [(OC)5M=P-Ph] by fragmentation of 7-phosphanorbornadiene molybdenum and tungsten complexes inside a mass spectrometer.
 Soon after, they discovered that these 7-phosphanorbornadiene complexes could be used to transfer the phosphinidene complex [(OC)5M=P-R] to various unsaturated substrates.

-Lappert and coworkers reported the first synthesis of a stable terminal phosphinidene complex: lithium metallocene hydrides [Cp2MHLi]4 of Mo and W were reacted with aryl-dichlorophosphines RPCl2 to yield Cp2M=P-R, which were able to be characterized by single crystal X-ray diffraction.

-More common than complexes of terminal phosphinidene ligands are cluster compounds wherein the phosphinidene is a triply and less commonly doubly bridging ligand.
-One example is the ter-butylphosphinidene complex (t-BuP)Fe3(CO)10.
+Donor-stabilized terminal phosphinidene complexes are also known, which could release free phosphinidene complexes LnM=P-R at mild conditions by P-donor dissociation reactions.
+The phosphinidene complexes decomposed to white phosphorus if no unsaturated substrates were provided.

+Terminal phosphinidene complexes of the type Cp2M=P-R (M = Mo, W) can be obtained by combining aryl-dichlorophosphines RPCl2 with [Cp2MHLi]4.

+Phosphinidine-based clusters

+Metal clusters containing RP substituents are numerous.
+They typically arise by the reaction of metal carbonyls with primary phosphines (compounds with the formula RPH2).
+A partucularly well-studied case is Fe3(PC6H5)2(CO)9, which forms from iron pentacarbonyl and phenylphosphine according to the following idealized equation:

+A related example is the tert-butylphosphinidene complex (t-BuP)Fe3(CO)10.